Nonmonotone local minimax methods for finding multiple saddle points: Introduction

-In this paper, we focus on proposing novel LMMs with fast convergences for finding multiple saddle points by developing suitable normalized nonmonotone step-size search strategies to replace normalized monotone step-size search rules utilized in traditional LMMs.
+In this paper, we focus on proposing a novel LMM with fast convergence for finding multiple saddle points by developing suitable normalized nonmonotone step-size search strategies to replace normalized monotone step-size search rules utilized in traditional LMMs.
 Let us recall that, in optimization theory, the Barzilai--Borwein (BB) method developed by Barzilai and Borwein in 1988 \cite{BB1988IMANUM} is an efficient nonmonotone method and does not require the decrease of the objective function value at each iteration, distinguished from monotone methods.
 Actually, it can be regarded as a gradient method with modified step-sizes, which is enlightened by the idea of the quasi-Newton method for avoiding matrix computations.
 Compared with the classical steepest descent method put forward by Cauchy in \cite{Cauchy1847}, the BB method requires less computational efforts and often speeds up the convergence significantly \cite{BB1988IMANUM,Fletcher2005}.
+Recently, some adaptive BB methods in optimization theory were developed \cite{DHL2019COA,HDL2021SIOPT} and generally performed better than the conventional BB methods.
 To ensure the global convergence, the BB method is usually integrated with nonmonotone line search strategies to minimize general smooth functions in the optimization theory \cite{R1997SIOPT,WY2013MP}.
 It should be pointed out that, if a nonmonotone search strategy is used, occasional growth of the function value during the iteration is permitted.
 Two popular nonmonotone search strategies, i.e., the Grippo--Lampariello--Lucidi (GLL) search strategy and Zhang--Hager (ZH) search strategy were introduced in \cite{GLL1986SINUM} and \cite{ZH2004SIOPT}, respectively.
 By combining the GLL nonmonotone search strategy with the BB method, Raydan introduced an efficient globalized BB method for large-scale unconstrained optimization problems in \cite{R1997SIOPT}.
-The relevant algorithm is competitive with some standard conjugate gradient methods in \cite{R1997SIOPT}.
+The relevant algorithm is competitive with some standard conjugate gradient methods \cite{R1997SIOPT}.
+The ZH nonmonotone search strategy \cite{ZH2004SIOPT}, since it was proposed, has also been widely used in the literature to implement the globalized BB method; see, e.g., \cite{WY2013MP}.
 Recently, Zhang et al. \cite{YZZ2019SISC,ZDZ2016SISC} united the BB method with the shrinking dimer method \cite{ZD2012SINUM} to efficiently find saddle points with specified MI without theoretical proof for the global convergence yet.
 Besides, as far as we know, there is no more work applying the BB method for finding saddle points.